intel/he-toolkit/docker/README.md

 # Build
-To build the base Ubuntu 20.04 image from whithin this directory The arguments UNAME, UID, and GID need to be passed to the `docker build` command.
+To build the base Ubuntu 20.04 image from within this directory The arguments UNAME, UID, and GID need to be passed to the `docker build` command.
 There is no default set at the moment.

 At the moment, there is no password set for the user `hexl`